Eurovision Young Musicians 2016: Other countries

-For a country to be eligible for potential participation in the Eurovision Young Musicians, it needs to be an active member of the European Broadcasting Union (EBU).
+For a country to be eligible for potential participation in Eurovision Young Musicians, it needs to be an active member of the European Broadcasting Union (EBU).
 It is unknown whether the EBU issue invitations of participation to all 56 active members like they do for the Eurovision Song Contest and Junior Eurovision Song Contest.
 The EBU Active Members listed below have made the following announcements in regards to their decisions.